Specific lymphoma symptoms in children vary according to disease type, but most have the following symptoms in common:

 In addition, non-Hodgkin lymphoma symptoms can include:

-- Swollen abdomen (when the disease started in belly)
+- Swollen abdomen (when the disease started in the belly)

 - Feeling full after a small meal